Akshima-Ghai/Akshima-Ghai/README.md

 ## 🧐 About Me
-- 💻 I'm currently working as a Project Admin at DCP 2021
+- 💻 I'm currently working as a Intern at Softraw as software trainee part of open source program
-- 🔭 I’m currently working as a Mentee under WooTech Organisation
+- 🔭 I’m currently working as a Mentee under GirlScript GSSoC'22
-- 🌱 I’m currently learning Flutter , Kotlin , DataScience skills , DSA
+- 🌱 I’m currently enhancing my knowledge in Flutter, Kotlin, and Java
-- 👯 I’m looking to collaborate with a company as an Intern
+- 👯 Most of all focusing on improving my problem solving skills
-- 🤔 I’m looking for help to find Internship and Referrals
+- 🤔 I’m looking for Referrals
 - 📫 How to reach me: Email : akshima1603@gmail.com

 ## 📚 GitHub Stats: